venveo/serverless-sharp/README.md

 ensures the Lambda function does not get run multiple times for the same image request.

 ## Configuration & Environment Variables
+Make a copy of `settings.example.yml` and populate accordingly.

-- `SOURCE_BUCKET` An S3 bucket in your account where your images are stored
+- `SOURCE_BUCKET` An S3 bucket in your account where your images are stored - you can include a path here if you like.
-- `OBJECT_PREFIX` A sub-folder where your images are located if not in the root
+For example: `mybucket/images`
-- `SERVERLESS_PORT` For local development, this controls what port the serverless service runs on
+- `SERVERLESS_PORT` For local development, this controls what port the Serverless service runs on
 - `SECURITY_KEY` See security section

 ## API & Usage